yiqingxu/OGSync/docs/index.md

     OGSync add NC_000932.1
     ```

+8. Try `show` command to display the tree view of the gemonic info, or use `-j` argument to obtain an api-friendly response.

+    ``` sh
+    OGSync show NC_000932.1 annotation
+    OGSync show NC_000932.1 annotation -j
+    ```

-8. Try more command to manage your local database and sync.
+9. Try more command to manage your local database and sync.

     ``` sh
     OGSync --help